hakimel/reveal.js/github-actions.md

 ## GitHub Actions vs. Jenkins
-- Every step runs within Docker container <!-- .element class="fragment" -->
+- Every step runs within a Docker container <!-- .element class="fragment" style="list-style-type: '🐳 ' ;" -->
   - Build environment is set up by containers
   - Build errors can be reproduced on a local machine
-- Simple DSL <!-- .element class="fragment" -->
+- Simple DSL <!-- .element class="fragment" style="list-style-type: '👌 ' ;"-->
   - Use existing action or run shell script
+  - And still, every action is a Docker image
-- No need to define a build project <!-- .element class="fragment" -->
+- No need to define a build project <!-- .element class="fragment" style="list-style-type: '🚀 ' ;" -->
   - GitHub actions work out of the box
+- Developers are much more independent <!-- .element class="fragment" style="list-style-type: '💪 ' ;" -->

 ## Lack of Support